openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-huks.md

 **Possible Causes**

-Too many callers (within the same application or across applications) are simultaneously using HUKS for key session operations, reaching the upper limit (15 sessions).
+Too many callers (within the same application or across applications) are simultaneously using HUKS for key session operations, reaching the limit (15 sessions).

 **Resolution Steps**

-1. Check whether the same application has multiple concurrent key session operations (`init`).
-If so, modify the logic to avoid simultaneous calls.
+1. Check if the same application has multiple concurrent key session operations (`init`).
+If so, modify the code to avoid simultaneous calls.
 2. If not, other applications may be occupying sessions.
-Wait for other applications to release sessions before retrying.
+Wait for them to release sessions before retrying.

-## 12000011 Target Entity Does Not Exist
+## 12000011 Target Object Does Not Exist

 **Error Message**